AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 ## 8. ZTNA - Zero Trust Network Access

-We have now enabled the Ze`Zero Trust Network Access` approach, which default-denies all access and only permits explicitly authorized connections.
+We have now enabled the `Zero Trust Network Access` control, which default-denies all access and only permits explicitly authorized connections.

 ### 8.1 Create a New WebGroup

 Let's move towards a posture where only specific egress domains are in place.

-Go to **CoPilot > Groups > WebGroups** and click on `"+ WebGroup"` button.
+Navigate to **CoPilot > Groups > WebGroups** and click on `"+ WebGroup"` button.

 ```{figure} images/lab6-webgroup.png
 ---